MikeDigitize/Unique-string-permutation/README.md

 ```
 We're now one level deeper in the recursion - level three.

-There are no more characters less than zero - this is the sign that a new permutation has been created!
+There are no more characters greater than zero - all characters being zero is the sign that a new permutation has been created!
-Add the contents of the result array to a results array as a string.
+Add the contents of the result array to a (final) results array, as a string.
 ```
-[A,B,C]
-'ABC'
+[A,B,C] // 'ABC' to string
 ['ABC'] // final results array
 ```